Skip to main content

 Myth #2 – “Lesbian women can be seduced by ‘the right guy.’”

 Exaggerated and inaccurate caricatures of female same-sex relationships are the focus of an objectifying fantasy in these videos.
-These “girl on girl” scenes aim to fetishize a sexual orientation and play up stereotypes that often misrepresent what lesbian relationships are truly like.
+The portrayal of ‘girl-on-girl’ scenes in porn aims to fetishize a particular sexual orientation.
+These scenes frequently play up stereotypes, which can misrepresent the reality of lesbian relationships.

 Related: How Porn Can Misrepresent and Fetishize LGBTQ+ Individuals and Relationships

-Some common storylines found on popular mainstream porn tube sites include a lesbian couple being seduced by a mailman, pizza delivery guy, or male plumber, or lesbian women trying to seduce their straight family members or roommates.
+Mainstream porn often depicts storylines where male characters like mailmen, pizza delivery guys, or plumbers seduce lesbian couples.
+Additionally, some scenarios portray lesbian women attempting to seduce their straight family members or roommates.
 What harmful beliefs do these plotlines perpetuate?
 That female sexuality isn’t to be taken seriously, that lesbian women are predatory, and that “the right man” has the power to change someone’s sexuality.
 This is not an accurate representation of reality.

 Myth #3 – “Pleasurable penetration happens with no preparation.”

 Porn often fails to portray the preparation involved in sex, including foreplay.
-Frankly, it’s unrealistic and uncomfortable for most people to engage in penetrative sex without preparation—whether that’s anal, vaginal, or otherwise.
+Penetrative sex without preparation, whether anal, vaginal, or otherwise, is unrealistic and uncomfortable for most people.

 Related: One-Sided Orgasms: Porn Sites’ Popular Videos Don’t Show Mutual Pleasure

 In porn, forceful sex of any type without adequate preparation is seen as pleasurable and the norm.
-But in real life, not preparing beforehand and not taking care of yourself and your partner can lead to an uncomfortable and painful experience.
+In reality, neglecting preparation and self-care can result in an uncomfortable and painful experience for both partners.

 Basically, in porn, bisexual people always have insanely high sex drives and will jump at any opportunity for a threesome.
-Many porn consumers may make the argument that this portrayal of bisexual people is intended to be an exaggerated fantasy, but what is this fantasy doing to misrepresent real people?
+Some argue that the portrayal of bisexual people in porn is simply an exaggerated fantasy.
+However, it’s essential to consider how this fantasy misrepresents real individuals.
+Such misrepresentation can have negative implications for how bisexual individuals are perceived and treated.

 Portraying a person as a fetish is a dehumanizing misrepresentation.
 Sexual orientation is not a fetish.